ianedwards-jpg/Object_Oriented_Prog_JavaScript/animalAgeSolution.md

-# Coding Challenge Tutorial: Animal Age Sort
+# Coding Challenge Tutorial: Sort Animals By Age

 In this tutorial, we will be writing a simple JavaScript program to sort objects by their integer values.
 Be warned, this tutorial is extremely detailed, but following these steps will ensure your success in completing this challenge.